nachoSO/CarND-Advanced-Lane-Lines-master/writeup_template.md

 - If the car changes the lane there will be moments in which the detection will be bad

 # Future Work:
-- Implement the sanity check, i.e, check if the lines makes senses for each frame processed or if the line make sense with respect the precedence detections...
+- Implement the sanity check function, i.e, a function that for each frame processed checks if the frame is correct with respect the previous one.
+With this function will be possible to use correctly the line_finding_after_sliding() function.
-- I would like to know which is the best combination of thresholds to obtain the best quality binarize image (the binary image that can cover almost all road scenaries).
+- I would like to know which is the best combination of thresholds to obtain the best quality binary image (the binary image that can cover almost all road sceneries).
-- Approach the challenges proposed (unfortunately I have no time, and I would like to approach the next project before the incoming deadlines).
+- I would like also to approach the challenges proposed (unfortunately I have no time, and I would like to cope with the next project before the incoming deadlines).
-- Improve and clean the code pipeline and the line class, it would be nice to adapt this class in order to cover all the mentioned above issues.
+- Improve and clean the code pipeline and the line class, it would be nice to adapt the line class in order to cover all the mentioned above issues.